DPDK/dpdk/doc/guides/prog_guide/mempool_lib.rst

 Cookies
 -------

-In debug mode (CONFIG_RTE_LIBRTE_MEMPOOL_DEBUG is enabled), cookies are added at the beginning and end of allocated blocks.
+In debug mode, cookies are added at the beginning and end of allocated blocks.
 The allocated objects then contain overwrite protection fields to help debugging buffer overflows.

 Stats
 -----

-In debug mode (CONFIG_RTE_LIBRTE_MEMPOOL_DEBUG is enabled), statistics about get from/put in the pool are stored in the mempool structure.
+In debug mode, statistics about get from/put in the pool are stored in the mempool structure.
 Statistics are per-lcore to avoid concurrent access to statistics counters.

 Memory Alignment Constraints on x86 architecture